Departures on Thursdays from Dublin

 Kilbeggan & Galway

-Departure Point for morning of Day 5: Collection from the Riu Gresham Hotel in Dublin between 08:30am to 08:45am.
-Please meet out front of the hotel between these times.
+Departure Point for morning of Day 5 – Collection from the Riu Gresham Hotel (23 Upper O’Connell Street, Dublin) between 08:30am to 8:45am.
+Please meet out front of the hotel.

 Aran Islands & Cliffs of Moher